MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ## Simplified distribution and management

-Microsoft is simplifying the way Copilot plugins and other Microsoft 365 apps and services are published and managed, both within your organization and within in-product app stores of Microsoft 365 products.
+Microsoft is simplifying the way plugins and other Microsoft 365 apps and services are published and managed, both within your organization and within in-product app stores of Microsoft 365 products.

 ### Unified manifest and app package

-The Microsoft 365 ecosystem uses a single unified manifest and app packaging format for distributing Copilot plugins and connectors, Office Add-ins, SharePoint Framework solutions, and Teams apps extended to work across Microsoft 365 experiences.
+The Microsoft 365 ecosystem uses a single unified manifest and app packaging format for distributing plugins and connectors for Copilot, Office Add-ins, SharePoint Framework solutions, and Teams apps extended to work across Microsoft 365 experiences.
 The [app manifest](/microsoftteams/platform/resources/schema/manifest-schema) (previously called *Teams app manifest*) defines how your app (or plugin, connector, etc.) integrates into Teams, Copilot, and other Microsoft 365 experiences.
 The [app package](/microsoftteams/platform/concepts/build-and-test/apps-package) consists of the app manifest and app icons (app logic and data storage are hosted independently).

 ### Microsoft 365 and Copilot program for Partner Center

 For independent software vendors (ISVs), we're building out the **Microsoft 365 and Copilot** program (formerly known as [*Office store*](/partner-center/marketplace/why-publish)) within Microsoft Partner Center ([partner.microsoft.com](https://partner.microsoft.com)) to be your home base for publishing Microsoft 365 apps, services, and Copilot extensibility solutions.

-Once purchased and deployed by an organization, your Copilot plugins are incorporated into a unified catalog representing Copilot's available skill repertoire.
+Once purchased and deployed by an organization, your plugins are incorporated into a unified catalog representing Copilot's available skill repertoire.

 To learn more, see [Publish plugins and connectors for Microsoft Copilot for Microsoft 365](./publish.md).

 ### Microsoft Admin Center

-For line-of-business developers and IT admins, Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)) is your one stop to upload custom Copilot plugins and manage both custom and store-bought Microsoft 365 and Copilot extensibility solutions.
+For line-of-business developers and IT admins, Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)) is your one stop to upload custom plugins and manage both custom and store-bought Microsoft 365 and Copilot extensibility solutions.
 Learn more about Copilot-related management options in the [Microsoft Copilot for Microsoft 365 extensibility](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps) section of Microsoft 365 admin center help documentation.

-For details on deploying a custom Copilot plugin or connector to your organization, see [Publish plugins and connectors for Microsoft Copilot for Microsoft 365](./publish.md).
+For details on deploying a custom plugin or connector to your organization, see [Publish plugins and connectors for Microsoft Copilot for Microsoft 365](./publish.md).

 ## Comprehensive tools and support